California Water 101

 - Provide increased reliability: If levees fail during a natural disaster, the tunnels could still provide freshwater to the pumps and into the state and federal water delivery systems.

-Opponents say the Water Fix would:
+Opponents say the tunnel would:

 - Harm fish: The endangered Delta smelt may benefit from the tunnels.
 But many biologists say the altered flows would doom the endangered Chinook salmon and steelhead that spawn in the Sacramento River.
 Improving the delta pumps’ 40-year-old fish screens instead would cost no more than $2 billion.